 Should you buy the Anker SoundCore Liberty Air 2?

 Absolutely, yes.
 These are my favorite affordable true wireless headphones yet, and I’m thrilled with how SoundCore has improved its popular headset.
 My days are filled with conference calls and private calls with family and friends, so microphone quality is of the utmost importance.
 The fact that this mic array punches well above its weight class is wonderful.
-If you don’t mind taking a few moments to EQ the sound, the Anker SoundCore Liberty Air 2 are a top-tier set of ‘buds.
+If you’re willing to sacrifice the occasional frustration of switching between devices, and you don’t mind taking a few moments to EQ the sound, the Anker SoundCore Liberty Air 2 are a top-tier set of ‘buds.

 Frequently Asked Questions